 In this supposition we were informed that we were wrong (actually we weren’t), and I was duly disgusted to learn that Nagini turned out to be a Horcrux after all.

-However, the fact that Voldemort had created a Horcrux — although not from the death of Frank Bryce, but (ex-cathedra) from that of Bertha Jorkins, once he returned to a vestigial physical form concealed from Tom the discovery that he had also created one from the infant Harry Potter when his curse misfired at Godric’s Hollow.
+However, the fact that Voldemort had created another Horcrux — although not from the death of Frank Bryce, but (ex-cathedra) from that of Bertha Jorkins, once he returned to a vestigial physical form concealed from Tom the discovery that he had also created one from the infant Harry Potter when his curse misfired at Godric’s Hollow.

 We saw what Riddle looked like in his interview with Madam Hepzibah Smith after he had already created his first Horcrux.